The best fans for 2024

 • Cost

 Buttons that control all of the FlexBreeze’s core functions (fan speed, oscillation) can be found on top of its fan, but we found ourselves gravitating toward its included remote for one reason: it’s magnetic.
 A raised bump on the back of the remote fits perfectly into a slot on the back of the fan, and it’ll hold even when shaken.
-The inclusion of a remote is especially helpful when using a wireless fan because a big benefit is using hardware that’s unencumbered by cables and wires.
+Including a remote is especially helpful when using a wireless fan because a big benefit is using hardware unencumbered by cables and wires.

-One of the FlexBreeze’s optional features is a misting mode, which works by clipping an attachment onto the front of the fan, and the other side onto a spigot used for a garden hose.
+One of the FlexBreeze’s optional features is a misting mode, which works by clipping an attachment onto the front of the fan and the other side onto a spigot used for a garden hose.
 The water flows to the attachment, where it’s lightly disbursed and blown toward you.
-You won’t get hit with a constant spray of hard water, but the equivalent of a spritz you’d experience when using a spray bottle.
+You won’t get hit with a constant spray of hard water, but it’s the equivalent of a spritz you’d experience when using a spray bottle.
 Shark is explicit about only using this feature outdoors and never around areas with appliances or other electrical tools.

 Best for windows: Bionaire Window Fan w/ Twin 8.5-In.
 Blades